kevintruong/til/File-System,-Part-8:-Disk-blocks-example.md

 block[MAX_BLOCK] blocks;
 ```

 Note for clarity we will not use 'unsigned' in this code example.
-Our fixed-sized inodes will contain the file's size in bytes, permission,user,group information, time meta-data.
+Our fixed-sized inodes will contain the file's size in bytes, permission, user, group information, time meta-data.
 What is most relevant to the problem-at hand is that it will also include ten pointers to disk blocks that we will use to refer to the actual file's contents!

 ```C
 struct inode {